The Impact of Operating Environment on Efficiency of Public Libraries: Empirical Study

 We consider the following $s=4$ output variables: \begin{itemize} \item \textbf{Registrations}: The total number of users registered in the library in 2017.
 This variable captures the size of the reader base.
 The data source is NIPOS. \item \textbf{Circulation}: The total number of book loans in 2017.
 This variable captures the main activity of libraries -- book lending.
 The data source is NIPOS. \item \textbf{Events Attendance}: The total number of visitors of events organized by the library in 2017.
 This variable captures the cultural role of libraries.
 Many libraries do not organize any events while others offer regular cultural program.
 The data source is NIPOS. \item \textbf{Collection Additions}: The positive part of difference between the book collection in 2017 and 2016.
 This variable captures the increase of the capital of libraries.
-According to Table \ref{tab:desc}, the book collection of 50.56\% libraries remains the same as in 2016 or in some cases even decreases.
+According to Table \ref{tab:desc}, the book collection of 50.56 percent libraries remains the same as in 2016 or in some cases even decreases.
 The data source is NIPOS. \end{itemize} We denote the output variables respectively as $y_{i, 1}$, $y_{i, 2}$, $y_{i, 3}$ and $y_{i, 4}$, $i = 1, \ldots, n$.
 Further outputs such as the number of visits, the number of consultations, the opening hours, the inter-library circulation or various measures of the internet activity could also be utilized.
-However, we do not have these variables available in our data.
+Unfortunately, we do not have these variables available in our data.
+Notably, we are missing outputs related to the presence usage and information services.
+Our variables therefore capture only the more traditional role of libraries.